4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 One of the best reasons to visit Oaxaca is for the food, so start your trip off right by exploring the local markets.
 If you don’t know your memelitas from your mole, then the best way to discover Oaxaca’s food scene is with a tour with Omar of Oaxacking.

-A native Oaxacan, Omar knows everything there is to know about Oaxacan food.
-He doesn’t take his guests to the touristy markets and restaurants; instead he hits the markets that Mexicans shop and eat at.
 During our tour we didn’t see another tourist.
 We followed him as he weaved in and out of the stalls in the maze-like Mercado de Abastos, and ate more food in four hours than I usually do in a week.

 We tried memelitas, fried quesadillas, atole, barbacoa, tlayudas, tostadas, pulque, mezcal, nieves and regional sweets.
 He shared with us the traditions behind local fruits and vegetables, and tips on how and when to eat particular foods.